howbizarre/thoughts/content/en/thoughts/hello-world.md

 If we exclude **jQuery** - Somewhere around 2012, I started using "reactive" JavaScript libraries.
 One of the first ones was [Knockout](https://knockoutjs.com/).
 Great one.
 Everyone starting with the Observable model, and in general, everyone starting with "reactive" JavaScript libraries should go through it.
 Then many others followed - including **Angular** and **React**.
 I even briefly wrote my own library based on jQuery and **Mustache**.
 Eventually, I came across **Vue**.

 Back in the day, I used to write a lot of **CSS** and used **ASP.NET** and **Razor** for front-end development.
 I also used various CSS frameworks like **960.gs**, **Bootstrap**, **Foundation**, and others.
 Vue naturally entered my daily routine with its component-based approach, resembling the file organization model I was familiar with.

-In other words, **Vue + Vue Router + Pinia (previously Vuex) = MVC** in the front-end.
+When you add **Vue Router** and **Pinia** (formerly Vuex) to the mix, the image becomes even better. **Vue + Vue Router + Pinia = MVC** in front-end.
 I will explain in more detail how I build MVC (Model View Controller) with them.

-Well, I mentioned Vue Router and Pinia.
-When I talk about Vue, it means I'm also talking about them.
-They may have separate names, but for me, they are inseparable technologies.

 ## Nuxt

-**Nuxt** is the natural evolution of Vue.
-It is the tool that removed .NET & C# from my field of view.
+**Nuxt** is based on Vue.
+In addition to the many conveniences it provides, such as automatic imports, automatic routing, plugins, modules, etc. - it also adds a back-end server (**Nitro**) and allows you to work as one system, without the need to create a separate server application or have extensive knowledge of Node & Express.
+This is the tool that removed .NET & C# from my field of view.
+With Nitro, you can build server middleware, API endpoints, connect to databases - everything you need from the back-end.

-In **PHP**, it is somewhat natural and very easy to create web applications with both front-end and back-end using a single environment, language, and development system.
-In .NET, it is not as simple and requires much more knowledge and effort.
-You have Razor & Blazor (and before them ASP.NET forms) for the front-end and separate .NET & C# for building the back-end.
-The situation is similar with Node and JavaScript.
-Knowledge and significant effort are required to create web content with both front-end and back-end.
-Vue provides a solution for the front-end, and Nuxt with Nitro adds the back-end as well.

 ## TailwindCSS